Undergraduate Research Assistantship (URA) Program

 - Look through our list of research project ideas submitted by faculty members.
 If one of those ideas piques your interest, contact that faculty member to further discuss the possibilities.
 These faculty have indicated interest in working with undergraduates on research, and may have newer projects available, too.

-- Enroll in MATH 396C - Undergraduate Research Seminar (1 unit, offered in spring semesters).
+- Enroll in MATH 396C - Undergraduate Research Seminar (1 unit, currently offered in fall semesters).
 This workshop is designed to introduce students to research opportunities in mathematics at the U of A.

 - Have a favorite professor?
 Ask him/her about their area of research.
 If it sounds interesting, find out if there might be a way for you to participate.

 - Perhaps you already have one or more faculty members in mind you'd like to work with, but are unsure on what you could work with them, or don't like the particular project they might have on the list mentioned above.
 Simply approach your favorite faculty member and discuss alternate possibilities with them.
 Faculty often are open to working on projects that are not on the list.

 - If you have a particular project in mind but don’t know which faculty member(s) to approach with the idea, the URA Program Coordinator will be glad to help you locate an appropriate faculty member, and the friendly advisors in the Math Center will be equally happy to assist you.

 Important: if you are sending emails to faculty to inquire about research opportunities, make sure you demonstrate in your email that you have looked at the professor's web page and have interest in their specific research area.
 If you haven't bothered to do any research on their work, they will not take your inquiry seriously.
 For additional advice and email templates, check out the UA Undergraduate Research website.
 There are also some good guidelines and examples here.